belle2/basf2/simulation/doc/Secondary.rst

         - When the *Geant4* does not give the physics process subtype information, "-1" is assigned.
 This happens rarely.

 .. warning::
         fElectronGeneralProcess and fGammaGeneralprocess are internal Geant4 parameters, which general users are not supposed to see.
-If you see any of those, please contact the software convener of Geant4 team.
+If you see any of those, please contact the simulatinon convener or Geant4 team.